peter-evans/create-pull-request/docs/concepts-guidelines.md

 ### Providing a consistent base

-For the action to work correctly it should be executed in a workflow that checks out a *consistent base* branch.
+For the action to work correctly it should be executed in a workflow that checks out a *consistent* base branch.
 This will be the base of the pull request unless overridden with the `base` input.

 This means your workflow should be consistently checking out the branch that you intend to modify once the PR is merged.

 In the following example, the [`push`](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#push) and [`create`](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#create) events both trigger the same workflow.
-This will cause the checkout action to checkout commits from inconsistent branches.
+This will cause the checkout action to checkout inconsistent branches and commits.
 Do *not* do this.
 It will cause multiple pull requests to be created for each additional `base` the action is executed against.

 ```yml
 on: